|Nutritional Guidelines (per serving)|

 In a small bowl, whisk together the eggs, half-and-half, thyme, and pepper until well blended.

 Sprinkle the cooked sausage over the partially baked crust, and then top the sausage with the shredded cheese.

 Pour the egg mixture over the sausage and cheese.

-Bake the quiche for about 30 minutes, or until quiche filling is set and lightly browned.
+Bake the quiche for about 30 minutes or until the filling sets and the top becomes lightly browned.

-For breakfast or brunch, serve the quiche with sliced fresh tomatoes or fruit.
-Or serve the quiche for lunch with a cup of soup or salad.
+For breakfast or brunch, serve the quiche at room temperature with sliced fresh tomatoes or fruit.
+Or serve it for lunch with a cup of soup or salad.